aarong/feedme-spec/README.md

 - `ActionArgs` (object) contains any action arguments.

-- `CallbackId` (string) is an arbitrary, client-determined callback identifier.
-  It is returned with the server's response.
+- `CallbackId` (string) is an arbitrary, client-determined callback identifier, which is returned with the server's response.

-  Once the client has transmitted an `Action` message with a given `CallbackId`, it must not reuse that `CallbackId` in other `Action` messages until it has received an `ActionResponse` from the server referencing the `CallbackId`.
+  Once a client has transmitted an `Action` message with a given `CallbackId`, it should not reuse that `CallbackId` in other `Action` messages until it has received the associated `ActionResponse` from the server.

 Messages must satisfy the following JSON Schema: